GreatHomeschoolConventions/GHC-functionality/README.md

 ##`[related_sponsor]`

-- displays logos and names of all related sponsors (set in an ACF field on the current post/page)
+- displays logos and names of all related sponsors (set in an ACF field on the current post/page; defaults to all sponsors if none are specified)

 ##`[speaker_archive]`